Could you be cheating on your mate?

 - Change the way you think and talk about money.

 - Reassess your income and financial responsibilities.

 - View the debt at a glance.
 Split it up into more manageable payments during a long period of time or pay ahead when you can afford to.

 - Sometimes financial infidelity is only the symptom of a bigger problem.
 It's important to discuss why it happened in the first place as you plan on going forward.

 Take the Next Step:

 - Are you falling behind financially?
 Watching your bills grow bigger each month?
-Then you need The Dollar Stretcher Debt Course to help show you how to dig out of debt!
+Then you need the Dollar Stretcher ebook How to Conquer Debt No Matter How Much You Have to help show you how to dig out of debt!

 - Get more tips for successfully managing money issues in marriage by bisiting the Dollar Stretcher Library.